Hang out with Team USA at the Paris Olympics? Here are some extravagant options for deep-pocketed gifters | KRDO

 First, you will fly into Bali, then board a 137-foot Phinisi sailing yacht and enjoy spa treatments, kayaking and diving.
 Each island stop will reveal a series of clues through hikes, cave and waterfall stops and scuba diving.
 The hunt ends with a $150,000 voucher for jewelry at Neiman Marcus and a beach party.

-This $500,000 gift includes an invitation to the world-famous Cannes Film Festival, including a red carpet walk and attendance to a film viewing.
+This $500,000 gift includes an invitation to the world-famous Cannes Film Festival, including a red carpet walk and attendance at a film viewing.

 Following that singular experience, you then fly to Paris for a private tour of Maison Baccarat to learn about the history of the French luxury house.
 The last stop is to Ville de Baccarat for a tour of the Baccarat factory to meet the artisans and blow your very own crystal.
 You can wrap a bow on this entire experience for $75,000.